qualiu/vscode-msr/README.md

 - If you don't want to use this auto-disabling feature, like below (update user settings):
   - For `C++`, add/set empty value `msr.cpp.autoDisableFindDefinitionPattern` = `""`.
   - For all languages, add/set empty value `msr.default.autoDisableFindDefinitionPattern` = `""`
-    - Change specific config like `msr.java.autoDisableFindDefinitionPattern` to empty if found.
+    - Change config like `msr.java.autoDisableFindDefinitionPattern` to empty if found.
 - Accelerate/accurate checking language process like below（`C#` + `Rust`):
   - `msr.cs.languageProcessName` = `dotnet`
   - `msr.rs.languageProcessName` = `rust-analyzer`